$0 Arizona Foster Care Quick-Start Checklist

 Mistake 1: Getting Non-IVP Fingerprints

-What happens: Arizona requires an IVP (Identity Verified Print) fingerprint clearance card for all foster parents.
-The IVP card is a specific product issued by the Arizona Department of Public Safety.
-It is not the same as a standard DPS fingerprint clearance card, and it is not the same as an FBI background check.
-First-time applicants who go to the DPS Fingerprint Portal and select the wrong card type — or who get fingerprinted at a third-party location that processes standard clearances — end up with a card that DCS does not accept.
+What happens: Arizona requires a Level 1 Fingerprint Clearance Card for foster licensing.
+The card type required depends on the licensing track; IVP (Identity Verified Print) may be required for some tracks.
+The card is issued by the Arizona Department of Public Safety and is not the same as an FBI background check.
+First-time applicants who select the wrong card type — or who get fingerprinted at a third-party location that processes a different clearance — may end up with a card that does not satisfy their licensing track.

-The cost: $67 for the original (wrong) card, plus $67 for the correct IVP card.
-Processing time for the IVP card is 4 to 8 weeks.
-If you submitted the wrong card type first, you have lost the original processing window — a 90-day delay from your initial fingerprint submission to receiving the correct clearance is common.
-This single mistake is the most frequent cause of licensing timeline overruns in Arizona.
+The cost: Fees range from $22 to $67 per adult, depending on the card type.
+Processing times vary.
+If you submitted the wrong card type first, you may need to pay another fee and wait through another processing cycle — a 90-day delay from the initial fingerprint submission to receiving the correct clearance is common.
+This single mistake is a frequent cause of licensing timeline overruns in Arizona.

-How to avoid it: When you access the DPS Fingerprint Portal, select the IVP card specifically.
-The portal presents multiple card types, and the correct option is labeled "Identity Verified Print" (or "IVP Fingerprint Clearance Card").
+How to avoid it: When you access the DPS Fingerprint Portal, select the card type required for your licensing track.
+If that track requires IVP, the correct option is labeled "Identity Verified Print" (or "IVP Fingerprint Clearance Card").
 If you are unsure, call DPS at (602) 223-2279 before submitting.
-Do not use a third-party fingerprinting service unless you have confirmed they process IVP cards specifically — many do not.
+Do not use a third-party fingerprinting service unless you have confirmed it processes the required card type.

 Mistake 2: Pool Fence That Is 2 Inches Short